 Wine Advice:

-A rich, full-bodied red wine such as Cabernet Sauvignon or a dry Irish stout pairs well with the deep flavors of this stew.
+A full-bodied red wine, such as a Cabernet Sauvignon or Merlot, pairs well with the rich flavors of the stew.

 Nutritional Information